Portaro: GV Semal Portaro 4WD Model Range

 By 1990 the original company who assembled Portaro 4X4 offroad vehicles SEMAL sold the production rights, the tradename and all the spares parts stocks to the larger "FMAT" company at Tramagal an industrial town near Abrantes east of Lisbon next to the famous Tagus river in rural Santarem who have been making agricultural equipment and industrial machinery since the late 1890s.
-Motor vehicle assembly was to become an important thing and the firm actually were assembling original French BERLIET lorries of many types in the 1950s until the 1980s a weekly operation at FMAT so output production had quadrupled than it was before making Portaro brand name once more relaunched to the market after a brief absence but this time with a reduced upadated new Portaro Model Range for the 1980s.
-This recently restored dark grey 1989 "Portaro 280 DCM 2800 4WD Diesel" model is a nine seater and it was actually assembled at the wellknown FMAT Motor Vehicle Division manufacturing facility in the 1980s one of about 500 models produced there of the original Portaro 280 Series this particular example is owned by the author of this Portaro article and pages.
+Motor vehicle assembly was to become an important thing and the firm actually were assembling original French Berliet lorries of many types in the 1950s until the 1980s a weekly operation at FMAT so output production had quadrupled than it was before making Portaro brand name once more relaunched to the market after a brief absence but this time with a updated new Portaro Model Range for the 1980s.
+Around 500 Portaros were built at the FMAT manufacturing facilities, with a total of around 7,000 Portaros having been built by 1990.